 Hamburger menu for jump links with smooth scrolling:

 Business info page for the Beech Spring Gift Shop (Sperryville, VA).
-Complete redesign of the current site, and developed from scratch.
+Complete redesign of the previous site, and developed from scratch.

-This company's current site is badly in need of an upgrade, both visual and functional.
+The company's previous site (now defunct) was badly in need of an upgrade, both visual and functional.
 Their main product is quilts, and the shop is full of bright colors and scents, so I gave their new site a bright new quilt theme, complete with a custom Google map and hand-drawn illustrations.
-(More images when the site goes live, but here's a taste.)
+The following is a taste of the design before the project was scrapped.

 role: lead designer and developer